Top 10 Things to Do in Lisbon, Portugal

 Have Your Sins Forgiven at Mosteiro dos Jerónimos

 Portugal has a seemingly endless number of monasteries, but none more famous than Lisbon’s Mosteiro dos Jerónimos.
-And it’s incredible.
+It’s a UNESCO World Heritage site and it’s incredible.
 It’s located in the Belém neighborhood, which is a little bit of an offshoot from the rest of downtown Lisbon.
-You’ll want to arrange some sort of transportation there and back.
-(Uber is pretty clutch in Lisbon.)
-But, before you tour the monastery, stop by Pastéis de Belém.

 Pastéis de Belém is just across the street, and is home to Portugal’s most famous pastry, the pastéis de nata.
 It’s basically a small pastry filled with egg custard, typically served in pairs.
 Sprinkle cinnamon or powdered sugar (or both!) on top and enjoy.
 The bakers at Pastéis de Belém have been making them the same way the monks from Jerónimos did in the 1830s!